kelsisummers/LotR-RPG/README.md

 # week-4-game

-Project 5: Create an interactive Role Playing Game (RPG) using JavaScript and JQuery.
+Project 5: Create an interactive Role Playing Game (RPG) using JavaScript and jQuery.

 Theme: Lord of the Rings